marcushcarter/bear-and-bull/README.md

 *2025-05-05*

 Now I need to actually give each "card" some data that tells what card it actually is / what it does.
 Im thinking about doing this with either a strcut of these inside the SoA or even just adding more lists into the SoA for the card stats.
+I think that is what i will do as the structs in the SoA take alot of memory and processing time.

+# ***WTF did I do? (i cant unbreaked the deck picker upper)***

-**Each Card has stats for:**
+**Each Card has stats for a bunch of attributes:**
+***For in game weapons attributes***
+- range (m)
 -
 -
 -